idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Friends

-- ☐ Catch up with Bob
+- ☑ Catch up with Bob
 - ☐ Catch up with Slava
+- ☐ Catch up with Dave

 ### Tori